0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-plugin.md

 # Polygon ID SDK Plugin

 The Polygon ID Mobile SDK uses a flutter plugin that lets you interact with the Polygon ID platform.
 It is a tool that lets you use everything that Polygon ID provides (identity wallet, credential wallet, proof generation, etc.)

 ## Install Polygon ID Mobile SDK Plugin

-To install the Polygon ID Flutter SDK plugin, you need to add this plugin as a dependency in your `pubspec.yaml` file:
+To use the Polygon ID Flutter SDK plugin, you need to add this plugin as a dependency in your `pubspec.yaml` file:

 1. Open the `pubspec.yaml` file in your editor.
 2. Scroll down to the dependency section and add the following dependency: